AMPZNetwork/ServerStarter/OPENJDK21-INSTALL.md

-# Comprehensive Guide: Installing OpenJDK17 on Linux, Windows and MacOS
+# Installing OpenJDK17 on Linux, Windows and MacOS
 -----------------------------------

-With the release of Minecraft 1.21 and MinecraftForge, significant changes have occurred, necessitating the use of Java 21 to run the game or a server.
+With the release of Minecraft 1.21 significant changes have occurred, necessitating the use of Java 21 to run the game or a server.
 While the game client now includes a bundled copy of Java 21, it is essential to ensure that Java 21 is installed on your system.
 To facilitate this process, please refer to the following guide for installing Java 17 on your operating system.

 <details>
   <summary>Windows Guide</summary>